Our Goodnotes vs. Notability article was most recently updated in May 2024.

 You’ll see a few icons across the top of the screen with various functions.
 On the left side, you’ll find your settings.
 On the right, you’ll see a More button and the + New button for note creation.

-The Notability Gallery, where you can connect with the community, download new templates or documents, and publish your own notes, has been recently relocated (July 2023) and integrated into the left sidebar.
+The Notability Gallery, where you can connect with the community, download new templates or documents, and publish your own notes, has been relocated (July 2023) and integrated into the left sidebar.

 Navigation